 DC360 has been tested for use on many substrates including, Wood, OSB, Plywood, Gypsum, and more.
-DC360 is used to increase fire resistance on floor and ceiling assembles, wall assemblies, roof-ceiling assemblies and individual structural members.
+DC360 is used to increase fire resistance on floor and ceiling assemblies, wall assemblies, roof-ceiling assemblies, and individual structural members.

 DC360 Fire Retardant Paint has been tested to ASTM E119, ASTM E84, ASTM E84 Extended 30 Minute Testing, UL723, CAN/ULC S101, CAN/ULC S102, and many other international standards over various substrates.

 Save Time, Money and Labor By Using DC360 Fireproof Paint

 Our industry-leading testing and spread rates, offer substantial savings over competitive products and alternative options all the while offering leading-edge performance.
 DC360 is an easy to apply a water-based coating that can be brushed, rolled or applied with an airless sprayer.

 Intumescent Coatings expand or swell when exposed to fire or radiant heat, protecting the material underneath.
 Intumescent paint is not fireproof paint.
 This swelling is often referred to as a “Char Barrier”.
 DC360 expands from a thin film coating of 4 mils dry film thousands of times.
 This “Char Barrier” creates an insulating barrier that protects the substrate from fire.
 Intumescent is used on many wood surfaces, including soft and hardwoods, OSB, Plywood, doors, paneling, cladding, Gypsum, and most other combustible substrates.

 What is the difference between fire resistance and flame spread?